AlSch092/HideStaticReferences/README.md

 /O2 optimization is highly recommended, or else some string's character artifacts will be viewable through a disassembly viewer. /O2 packs multiple characters into a single opcode (instead of just one character) and thus strings become more difficult to visualize, and tools won't auto-display any characters.

 ## Further Recommendations
--Calls to `GetProcAddress` and `GetModuleHandle` are detection artifacts and should be called at runtime via function pointers, with their addresses retrieved by walking the exports list of KERNEL32.dll.
+-Calls to `GetModuleHandle` is a possible detection artifact and can be replaced with grabbing this data from the PEB.
+Calls to `GetProcAddress` have now been replaced with _GetProcAddress, which grabs function addresses by traversing the export directory table.
 -A library with a premade set of function pointers for all APIs in KERNEL32 can be made for easier implementation in larger projects
--The 'xor' routine can be made more complex with adding/subtracting a constant on each alternating digit.
-This will stop XOR brute forcing tools from working.
+-The 'xor' routine can be made more complex by adding/subtracting a constant on each alternating digit, which will stop XOR brute forcing tools.

 ## Screenshot:
 Below we can see a screenshot of how disassembly looks when working with this technique: No strings should be viewable in plain sight and thus an attacker cannot easily find our function by string scanning using popular tools.